 Sierra Nevada Corporation was the third chosen supplier.
 CRS-2 guaranteed a minimum of six missions for each supplier, with the option for NASA to order additional missions as needed.

-The maximum potential value of all three contracts is $14 billion, though the end cost to NASA will depend on the number of orders, the agency said.
+The agency said that the maximum potential value of all three contracts is $14 billion, though the end cost to NASA will depend on the number of orders.

 This order brings the total number of missions under CRS-2 to 32, with 14 missions to Northrop, 15 to SpaceX, and three to Sierra.